Typhoon Over Nagasaki

-Typhoon Over Nagasaki (French: Typhon sur Nagasaki) is a 1957 French-Japanese romantic drama film directed by Yves Ciampi and starring Danielle Darrieux, Jean Marais, Keiko Kishi and Gert Fröbe.
+Typhoon Over Nagasaki (French: Typhon sur Nagasaki) is a 1957 French-Japanese-West German romantic drama directed by Yves Ciampi and starring Danielle Darrieux, Jean Marais, Keiko Kishi and Gert Fröbe.

 It was shot in Japan in Nagasaki, Hiroshima and Osaka.
 The film's sets were designed by the art directors Robert Gys and Kisaku Itô.

 Plot

 Pierre Marsac, a French engineer working at the Nagasaki shipbuilding yards is in love with a young local woman Noriko Sakurai.
 However, when he encounters a former lover, the journalist Françoise Fabre he drifts apart from Noriko.
 Tragedy strikes when a typhoon overwhelms the region.